rikimaru0345/Ceras/README.md

 I've added many features over time and whenever someone can think of a good scenario that should be supported as well I'll make it happen.

 Examples:
+- **Settings:**
-- Saving objects to disk quickly without much trouble: settings, savegames (pretty much zero config) (see steps 1 and 2 in the [Usage Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L21) )
+Saving objects to disk quickly without much trouble: settings, savegames, whatever it  is.
+With pretty much zero config.
+See steps 1 and 2 in the [Usage Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L21)

+- **Splitting:**
+So your `Person` has reference to other `Person` objects, but each one should be serialized individually?
-- As object DB by using `IExternalRootObject` (see [External Objects Guide (Game DB example))](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L300))
+No problem, use `IExternalRootObject`.
+It's super easy. (see [External Objects Guide (Game DB example))](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L300)).

+- **Network:**
+In the past people used to manually write network messages into some network stream or packet because serialization was slow.
+Receiving objects from the network also allocated a lot of 'garbage objects' because there was no easy way to recycle packets.
-- Network communication, with Ceras doing the majority of the work to implement a very efficient protocol (see [Network Example Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L278))
+Ceras can fix all this, with some simple setup you can implement a very efficient protocol (see [Network Example Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L278)).
+If you want to, you can even let Ceras 'learn' the used types over a network-session so types will be automatically encoded to short IDs (or use `config.KnownTypes` to pre-establish types).

+- **More:**
+The above are just examples, Ceras is made so it can be used in pretty much every situation...

 ### When should I not use this?